Super7000/To-Do-List/README.md

 # To use this app follow the below steps:

-**Step 1:** First of all fork this repositoy and run `npm install` command which will install all dependencies and librarys.
+**Step 1:** First of all fork this repositoy and run `npm install` command in both Frontend and Backend directory which will install all dependencies and librarys.

 **Step 2:** Then go to Frontend Directory then build the react app using `npm run build`.